ashlyndanielle/AdvancedWebDevBootcamp/ES6/notes.md

       - symbol
   * does not work the same on objects and array's

+_hoisting_
+  * hoisting with var: javascript takes variable delcartions and lifts them to the top of the scope they are in
+  * hoisting with let: javascript will still hoist but the declaration is now in a temporal dead zone and if you try to access it you will get a reference error

 _let_
+  * when to use:
+      - when you are working in a block and you do not want variables to be accessible outside of that block (ie: setTimout in a loop)
   * can reassign; cannot redeclare
   * creates block scope
       - if, for, while, do, catch
-  * do not behave the same inside of functions as the *var* keyword does
-      - let does hoist but we can't access the value
-      - it is in a TDZ ( temporal dead zone )
-      - instead of getting "undefined" you get a ReferenceError

 _arrow functions_
-  * do not have a keyword *this*
+  * do not have a *this* keyword
-  * that means that when using *this* inside of an arrow funciton *this* refers to whatever the value of *this* would be immediately outside of that function
+  * that means that when using *this* inside of an arrow funciton *this* refers to whatever the value of *this* would be immediately outside of that function - it's enclosing context
+  * do not have the *arguments* keyword either
+    - arguments can be access inside an arrow function IF that function is inside of another function but it only gives you the arguments of the outer function